 After completing either of these operations, you can delete the ANC.

 Each tenant has a limit of 10 Azure network connections.
 If your organization needs more than 10 Azure network connections, contact support.

 When users attempt to sign in to their Cloud PC, user authentication occurs.

-For Hybrid Azure AD Join ANCs, the ANC is used to route the authentication request to your domain controllers.
+For Microsoft Entra hybrid join ANCs, the ANC is used to route the authentication request to your domain controllers.
 If the ANC or the network connection to your domain is unhealthy, user sign-in can't occur.
 Windows cached credentials can't be used over the remote desktop channel, so domain controller availability is critical.
 Ensure your network is stable or place a domain controller server on the same subnet as your Cloud PCs.

-For Azure AD Join ANCs, the ANC is used to route the authentication request to Azure AD.
-Windows cached credentials can’t be used over the remote desktop channel, so connectivity to Azure AD is critical.
+For Microsoft Entra join ANCs, the ANC is used to route the authentication request to Microsoft Entra ID.
+Windows cached credentials can’t be used over the remote desktop channel, so connectivity to Microsoft Entra ID is critical.